Spatial causal inference in the presence of unmeasured confounding and interference: Introduction

-The term spatial confounding has been used to represent drastically different notions in the spatial and causal literatures \citep{reich2021review, Gilbert2021approaches, papadogeorgou2022discussion}.
-Popularized in spatial statistics, spatial confounding was first used to describe collinearity between covariates and spatial random effects in regression models \citep{reich2006effects, Hodges2010, Paciorek2010, Hanks2015, Prates2019alleviating}.
-Here, we adopt the notion of spatial confounding encountered in causal inference \citep{papadogeorgou2019adjusting, Gilbert2021approaches}, where the measured variables do not suffice for confounding adjustment, but the missing confounders exhibit a spatial structure.
+Spatial data also presents opportunities for causal inference.
+The term ``spatial confounding'' has been used to represent drastically different notions in the spatial and causal literatures \citep[see][for relevant discussion]{reich2021review, gilbert2021causal, papadogeorgou2022discussion}.
+In spatial statistics, it is used to describe collinearity between covariates and spatial random effects in regression models \citep{reich2006effects, Hodges2010, Paciorek2010, Hanks2015, Prates2019alleviating}.
+We adopt the notion of spatial confounding encountered in causal inference \citep{papadogeorgou2019adjusting, gilbert2021causal}, where the measured variables do not suffice for confounding adjustment, but the missing confounders exhibit a spatial structure.
+Recent developments use that nearby observations have similar values for unmeasured spatial confounders to mitigate unmeasured confounding bias \citep{thaden2018structural, papadogeorgou2019adjusting, keller2020selecting, schnell2020mitigating, gilbert2021causal, dupont2022spatial, christiansen2022toward, Guan2022spectral}.
+Therefore, the data's inherent dependence structure provides an opportunity to mitigate bias due to violations of the no unmeasured confounding assumption in causal inference.

-Even though unmeasured spatial confounding and spatial interference have been investigated previously, to our knowledge, there exists limited work that addresses both of these issues simultaneously.
-In a study of area deprivation on pedestrian casualties, \cite{graham2013quantifying} adopted a modeling approach to spatial confounding and interference which included spatial predictors, spatial random effects, and functions of the neighboring areas' exposure in a Poisson regression.
-However, their approach does not explicitly clarify the causal quantities of interest, and is susceptible to errors in fixed effects introduced by using spatial random effects \citep{Hodges2010}.
-Within a causal inference framework, \cite{giffin2021instrumental} investigated an instrumental-variable approach in the case of spatial data, and they allowed for the effect of the exposure at other locations to affect the outcome.
+There is limited literature investigating interference and spatial confounding simultaneously. \cite{graham2013quantifying} adopted a modelling approach which included spatial predictors, spatial random effects, and functions of the neighboring areas' exposure in a Poisson regression.
+However, causal quantities of interest are not clearly stated, their approach does not allow for confounding from unmeasured variables, and it is susceptible to biases due to spatial random effects. \cite{giffin2021instrumental} introduced an instrumental-variable approach for spatial data with interference.
 Their approach provides a promising direction forward, though it requires access to a valid instrument.